What truck and lorry drivers from the UK may need to do to drive in the EU and EEA if the UK leaves the EU without a deal on 31 October 2019.

 Vehicles under 3.5 tonnes (including vans) and drivers operating on own account (carrying their own goods) do not need an international operator’s licence or Driver CPC.

-UK hauliers can continue to use their EU Community Licence until 31 December 2019.
+You can continue to use your EU Community Licence until 31 December 2019.
 You will not need any extra permits to transport goods in EU countries until 1 January 2020.

 You’d be allowed to do these types of journeys: